cafebazaar/blacksmith-kubernetes/README.md

 2. Boot once.

-3. They should appear in the nodes list when they got their IP from the active blacksmith on one of the bootstrappers.
+3. They should appear in the nodes list when they got their IP from the active Blacksmith on one of the bootstrappers.
 Add flag `state=init-worker` for this new node, and reboot the machine.
 The worker should be rebooted automatically after the initialization is completed.
 If everything goes right, you'll see `state=worker` for this node after the reboots.